 Amazon OpenSearch Service makes it easy for you to search, analyze, visualize, and secure up to petabytes of text and unstructured data.
 With Amazon OpenSearch Service, you pay only for what you use.
 There is no minimum fee or usage requirement.
-You are charged based on three dimensions: instance hours, which are the number of hours an instance is available to you for use; the amount of storage you need; and for data transferred in and out of Amazon OpenSearch Service.
+You are charged based on three dimensions: instance hours, which are the number of hours an instance is available to you for use; the amount of storage you need; and data transferred in and out of Amazon OpenSearch Service.
 Storage pricing depends on the storage tier and type of instance you choose.

 You can get started for free on Amazon OpenSearch Service with AWS Free Tier.
-For customers in the AWS Free Tier, Amazon OpenSearch Service provides free usage of up to 750 hours per month of a t2.small.search or t3.small.search instance, which are entry-level instances typically used for test workloads, and 10 GB per month of optional Amazon Elastic Block Store (EBS) storage.
+For customers in the AWS Free Tier, Amazon OpenSearch Service provides free usage of up to 750 hours per month of a t2.small.search or t3.small.search instance, which are entry-level instances typically used for test workloads, and 10 GB per month of optional Amazon Elastic Block Store (Amazon EBS) storage.
 If you exceed the free tier usage limits, you will be charged the Amazon OpenSearch Service rates for the additional resources you use.
 See offer terms for more details.

 On-Demand instance pricing